eBooks from Libby – But Wait! There’s More!

-If you want to talk to Clermont County Library staff about questions regarding downloading digital titles, click this link:
+If you want to talk to Clermont County Public Library staff about questions regarding downloading digital titles, use our eBook Help Form.

 How do I find this Help form in the future?

 Go to https://clermontlibrary.org/.
-Then find “Download” under the Digital Library drop-down menu.
+Then find “Downloads” under the Databases drop-down menu.

 Select “Help with eBooks”

 You can also click on the rotating selection of Help videos for all of our download services, not just Libby!

 Tell us what the problem is!